Rub ‘n Restore® is easily rubbing off, revealing the old color.

 • or pieces made with bonded, polyurethane, or faux leather which resist all coatings.

-Touch-up is easy and par for the course with noticeable color changes.
+Touch-up is easy and par for the course with a dramatic change of color.
 Take care to apply thin coats and prevent the color from pooling in creases or deeper recesses of the grain.

 Leave a Comment